 Traffic/Popularity: Medium Traffic

 Founded in 1891, The Casper Star-Tribune is a print newspaper serving the greater Casper, Wyoming region.

 Analysis / Bias

 In review, the Casper Star-Tribune covers local news with journalists and reporters throughout the Casper region.
-For national news they use the Associated Press.
+For national news, they use the Associated Press.
 All news is reported with minimal loaded words and bias.
-The Casper Star-Tribune always sources their information properly.
-Editorially, there is a balance between right and left leaning opinions with just a slight edge to the right.
+The Casper Star-Tribune always sources its information properly.
+Editorially, there is a balance between right and left-leaning opinions with just a slight edge to the right.

-Overall, we rate the Casper Star-Journal Least Biased due to a mostly balanced editorial page and High for factual reporting based on proper sourcing and a clean fat check record.
-(D. Van Zandt 5/4/2018) Updated (3/8/2020)
+Overall, we rate the Casper Star-Journal Least Biased due to a mostly balanced editorial page and High for factual reporting based on proper sourcing and a clean fact check record.
+(D. Van Zandt 5/4/2018) Updated (5/27/2022)

 Last Updated on May 27, 2022 by Media Bias Fact Check